Animation Support in Syncfusion® Angular Components

 Enable or disable animation globally

-• GlobalAnimationMode.Default - Animation is enabled or disabled based on the component’s animation settings.
+• GlobalAnimationMode.Default – Respects the component-specific animation settings.

 import { GlobalAnimationMode, setGlobalAnimation } from "@syncfusion/ej2-base";